Willkommen auf den Seiten des Auswärtigen Amts

 You should start preparing your application as soon as you have plans to stay long term in Germany.
 The entire visa application process can take several months.

-In the visa navigator of the Federal Foreign Office you will find an overview of the different visa categories.
+By using the visa navigator of the Federal Foreign Office you will find an overview of the different visa categories.

 Prepare your application in the following three steps: